-Per CSIL report 《World Furniture Outlook 2016》, over the past decade, global furniture industry enjoys a robust recovery from the setback of 2009 financial tsunami.
+Per CSIL report, over the past decade, global furniture industry enjoys a robust recovery from the setback of 2009 financial tsunami.
 In 2011, the total global trading value of furniture products exceeded its pre-financial crisis level.
 Since 2011, the global trading of furniture products enjoyed an average annual growth of 6 percent.
 In 2013 and 2014, the global furniture trade reached to USD 128 billion and USD 134 billion respectively.
 The report indicated, for the 10-year period after the 2009 financial tsunami, the global furniture trading value increased about 74% from that of 2009.

-The CSIL report projects, adjusted by the factor of U.S. currency depreciation, in 2016 and 2017, the total global furniture trading is expected to reach USD 131 billion and USD 138 billion respectively. (see chart below)
+The CSIL report projects, adjusted by the factor of U.S. currency depreciation, in 2016, the total global furniture trading amounted to about USD 132 billion.